beerriot/woodworking-plans/README.md

 The entire site can be built with a single command: `make release`.
 This will create a directory named `_site/`, and place a standalone copy of the site in it.
-To deploy the site publicly, checkout the `gh-pages` branch of the repo, and replace its contents with the contents of the fully-built `_site/` directory.
+To deploy the site publicly, copy the contents of the _site directory to wherever your webserver wants them (this could include copying them to the `gh-pages` branch if you want to deploy on Github Pages).

 The release build runs two stages.